flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 Note that, such a transition might be confusing to users.
 So the decision to change IDs must be carefully planned and done in moderation.

+## Non-maintainer actions

+The primary collaborators on repositories in the Flathub GitHub organisation are the maintainers of the corresponding Flatpak.
+However, Flathub administrators may occasionally perform repository maintenance on their behalf, including merging pull requests, applying routine changes, or carrying out administrative tasks such as appointing new maintainers upon request.
+Admins will attempt to contact the primary maintainers before performing such actions in most cases.

 ## Getting Help

 If anything is not working or there is some behaviour you don’t